-Facility Perforr mance Measure
+Facility Performance Measure

-Number of

-Number of Facilities at or Percent facilities at Performance

-Facilities below 3.0 or Below 3.0 Target
+Number of Facilities Number of Facilities at or below 3.0 Percent facilities at or Below 3.0 Performance Target

 5 1 20% 25%

 Transit Asset Management in the TIP

 The Collier MPO TIP was developed and is managed in cooperation with CAT.
 It reflects the investment priorities established in the 2045 LRTP.
 CAT submits a list of Transit Priority Projects to the MPO Board for approval on an annual basis.
 The priority projects reflect the investment priorities established in the 2045 LRTP which incorporates the Transit Development Plan as its transit element.
 FTA funding, as programmed by the region's transit providers and FDOT, is used for programs and products to improve the condition of the region's transit assets.
 See Appendix I - Criteria Used for Project Prioritization